heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 Hi!
 I'm a Ph.D. student at the [Hussman School of Journalism and Media](http://hussman.unc.edu/), Univeristy of North Carolina at Chapel Hill.
 My advisor is [Dr. Shannon McGregor](http://www.shannoncmcgregor.com/).
 I'm a [Royster fellow](https://gradschool.unc.edu/funding/gradschool/royster/) and a [Richard Cole Fellow](https://web.archive.org/web/20191118042438/http://hussman.unc.edu/phd/cost-and-funding), and I'm also currently affiliated with the [Center for Information Technology, and Public Life (CITAP)](https://citap.unc.edu/).
 Before coming to UNC, I worked at [SNU FactCheck Center](https://factcheck.snu.ac.kr/home/about), the first and only fact-checking platform in South Korea.

+I'm interested in the discourses, framing efforts, and ethical issues of AI technology and digital platforms.
+Through my research, I aim to address the multifaceted impacts of AI systems and digital platforms on people and society and their implications to democracy.

-My research addresses the multifaceted impacts of AI systems on people and society.
-I use a diverse set of methodologies ---including both qualitative and quantitative methods--- to study the societal impacts of AI.
+I approach my research projects with ["social science salsa-dancing"](https://www.hup.harvard.edu/catalog.php?isbn=9780674048218), using a diverse set of both qualitative and quantitative methods.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-01082022-heesoojang.pdf" "newtab" >}}CV{{< /staticref >}}.